bertiqwerty/rvimage/README.md

-n_prev_images = 2  # number of images to be cached previous to the selected one n_next_images = 8  # number of images to be cached following the selected one n_threads = 4  # number of threads to be used for background file caching [usr.ssh] user = "your username" ssh_identity_file_path = "somepath/.ssh/id_file_with_private_key"
+n_prev_images = 2  # number of images to be cached previous to the selected one n_next_images = 8  # number of images to be cached following the selected one n_threads = 4  # number of threads to be used for background file caching clear_on_close = true  # clear the cache when RV Image is closed cachedir = "somefolder"  # folder where cached files are stored

+[usr.ssh]
+user = "your username"
+ssh_identity_file_path = "somepath/.ssh/id_file_with_private_key"